Colorado Springs Insurance Bad Faith Lawyers

-Colorado Bad Faith Insurance Attorney Serving Clients in Colorado Springs
+Colorado Springs Bad Faith Insurance Attorney Serving Clients throughout Colorado

 An attorney at McCormick & Murphy, P.C. can evaluate your case and can discuss your options for filing a claim if an insurance company has treated you in bad faith.

 Each state handles bad faith insurance claims under state law.
 Under Colorado law (CRS 10-3-1115 and 10-3-1116), insurance companies have a duty to act in good faith when handling insurance claims.

 In Colorado, insurance bad faith law is statutory, but there is also case law that informs how courts in Colorado Springs handle bad faith insurance claims.
 The statute discusses bad faith as an “improper denial of claims.”
 The statute makes clear the following:

 “A person engaged in the business of insurance shall not unreasonably delay or deny payment of a claim for benefits owed to or on behalf of any first-party claimant.”
 A first-party claimant is defined as “an individual, corporation, association, partnership, or other legal entity asserting an entitlement to benefits owed directly to or on behalf of an insured under an insurance policy.”

 There are numerous ways in which an insurance company or an insurer may engage in bad faith.
 Common examples of Colorado Springs bad faith insurance claims include but are not limited to the following:

 - Insurance company refuses to investigate a claim it receives;

 - Insurance company delays investigating an insurance claim;

 - Insurance company realizes the claimant should receive compensation from the insurer but fails to make a settlement offer;